 Ella Harold is currently studying for her Graduate Diploma in Law (GDL) at the BPP Law School in London.

-She is a Future Trainee Solicitor at Watson Farley & Williams LLP and will take up a training contract with them after her LPC.
+She is a Future Trainee Solicitor and will take up a training contract after her LPC.

 Before studying law, Ella was an undergraduate studying French and German.